Havanese

 The coat is the main practical gate

 Havanese fit is easy to oversimplify because the breed is small, social, and often apartment-friendly.
-Runtime grooming and care-cost signals make the decision more concrete: owners need brushing, trimming choices, dental care, and a budget for professional help if the coat is not kept short.
+Grooming and care-cost signals make the decision more concrete: owners need brushing, trimming choices, dental care, and a budget for professional help if the coat is not kept short.
 Lower-shedding expectations should not turn into allergy promises.
 The better fit is someone who wants a companion and accepts scheduled maintenance as part of welfare, not a task to solve after mats or discomfort appear.
+That context matters before choosing this breed.

 Companionship needs a schedule match

-Scoring V2 hours-away and apartment dimensions make Havanese fit more specific than small-home convenience.
+The hours-away and apartment fit signals make Havanese fit more specific than small-home convenience.
 A social companion can do well in modest space when the owner provides training, walks, play, and gradual alone-time practice.
 The mismatch appears when a household wants a cheerful small dog but leaves it to self-settle through long quiet days without support.
-This page should ask about daily availability, neighbor-aware routines, and gentle confidence building before leaning on size or friendliness as the whole answer every day.
+This guidance should ask about daily availability, neighbor-aware routines, and gentle confidence building before leaning on size or friendliness as the whole answer every day.

 Keep in mind